If you’re interested in search, the most critical skill you need is the ability to Google.

 Say you were doing research for SEO content that talks about secure URLs, but you wanted to exclude anything that mentioned 404 errors.

 secure URLs -404 errors

 Exclude More Than One Term

-If your content research revolved around 404 errors, but all you want are pages that talk about 404 errors (and pages that do not mention 404 errors for canonicals, 500 errors, and the like), you can use this combination:
+If your content research revolves around 404 errors but all you want are pages that talk about them (and pages that do not mention 404 errors for canonicals, 500 errors, and the like), you can use this combination:

 Technical SEO Audits